-Please also make sure that you are on Turnitin:

-Class ID - TBC; Enrolment Key - TBC
+Please also make sure that you are on Turnitin: Class ID -40302923; Enrolment Key - CSM1 -All assignments must be turned into Turnitin 30m

 -All assignments must be turned into Turnitin 30min before the start of your class session.
 No late assignments will be accepted.